Yuuya-s/alx-low_level_programming/README.md

 ## Contributing

-Abdulrahman is the owner of this project
+Abdirizak is the owner of this project

 ## License